 Understanding and utilizing family-centered practices is a key part of the LEND program.
-The following experiences and activities increase trainee knowledge and skills as they learn and grow during their year in LEND.
+The following experiences and activities increase Fellows' knowledge and skills as they learn and grow during their year in LEND.
 These activities tie into the LEND program competencies in the Family Culture, Leadership, and Technology areas.
-By the end of the program, trainees get 35–40 hours in this category.
+By the end of the program, Fellows get 35–40 hours in this category.

 - Host Family Experience

-Trainees build a relationship with at least one family outside the structured learning environment by spending time with the family throughout the program to understand the challenges families of children and youth with ASD/DD face in such areas as shopping, transportation, housing, education, and recreation.
-Family faculty matches trainees to a host family.
-Trainees reflect on each interaction with their host family in an online journal and in seminar discussions.
-Trainees spend 25–30 hours during the year with their host family.
+Fellows build a relationship with at least one family outside the structured learning environment by spending time with the family throughout the program to understand the challenges families of children and youth with ASD/DD face in such areas as shopping, transportation, housing, education, and recreation.
+Family faculty matches Fellows to a host family.
+Fellows reflect on each interaction with their host family in an online journal and in seminar discussions.
+Fellows spend 25–30 hours during the year with their host family.

 - Team Meetings

 Fellows attend team meetings with their Host Family (e.g. educational. health care, community service).
 If possible, they attend an IEP meeting and or transition planning meetings (early childhood or youth 18–22) with their host family.